 Please arrive in Kanab, UT prior to 4PM on Thurs, Aug 13 for the orientation session at the Best Western Hotel.
 We didn’t include hotel stays on this trip to allow you the flexibility of a lodging option of your choice.
 If you book with the Best Western, you will get a 10% discount by mentioning our workshop.
 You will need lodging for the nights of Aug 13th and 14th.
 There is no need to book lodging for the 15th since we'll be at White Pocket.
 We will finish the workshop around 9PM on Aug 16th.
 It's up to you if you want to stay in Kanab that night or head somewhere else.

 All participants on this trip should be in reasonably good physical condition.
 We aren't planning any long hikes on this trip, but the uneven terrain, sand, and heat can make short hikes seem much harder.
 You should be comfortable walking around 2-4 miles per day.

 We timed this workshop for the best chance of monsoon storms and dramatic clouds.
-It's also during the new moon period so we can do night photography if skies are clear.
-However, we can't control the weather but we'll make the best at what Mother Nature throws at us.
+There won't be any moon interference on these dates so we can do night photography if skies are clear.

 The weather can vary quite a bit in August.
-We could have sunny , hot weather.
-But if storms come in, it could be very wet with milder temperatures.
+It can be sunny and very hot.
+If that is the case, we'll stay out of the midday heat.
+But if storms come in, it could be very wet with much cooler temperatures.
 See the gear list further down for specific recommendations.
 No matter what the weather does, we’ll get awesome photos.
 If it’s exceptionally wet, some of the dirt roads may be impassable.
 We'll modify the itinerary accordingly should that be the case.
 Transportation will be provided in 4WD trucks so we can handle most conditions.
-The only time we haven't been able to get to White Pocket was in the winter when there was over a foot of snow on the road.

 - All ground transportation and photography guiding during the trip.